online-ml/deep-river/paper/paper.md

 This adaptation is achieved through online learning or continuous ML technologies.
 Although deep learning technologies have demonstrated outstanding performance on predefined datasets, their application to online, streaming, and continuous learning scenarios has been limited.

-`DeepRiver`[@githubGitHubOnlinemldeepriver] is a Python package for deep learning on data streams.
+`DeepRiver` is a Python package for deep learning on data streams.
 Built on top of `River`[@montiel2021river] and PyTorch[@paszke2017automatic], it offers a unified API for both supervised and unsupervised learning.
 Additionally, it provides a suite of tools for preprocessing data streams and evaluating deep learning models.